typhonjs-node-build-test/esm-d-ts/README.md

 code provide a configuration option to create declaration source maps.

-- Create an initial processing stage where `esm-d-ts` analyzes all exported symbols of the local code base allowing local symbols to be used without `import types`.

 - Provide a way to manage the generation process entirely in memory.
 Presently the intermediate individual TS declarations created in execution are stored in the `./.dts` folder.
 Add this folder to your `.gitignore`.
 This is a limitation of `rollup-plugin-dts` & the TS compiler API utilized that uses the file system for bundling.
 I will be looking into submitting a PR to `rollup-plugin-dts` to handle virtual bundling.

-- Generate source maps for the bundled TS declarations allowing IDEs to not just jump to the declarations, but also open linked source code.

 ## Appreciation